 Root River Park, located in Pleasant Grove Township features Olmsted County's most recent efforts in securing public, natural lands for the greater good.
 Since its purchase, Root River has fast become a favorite for outdoor enthusiast's from southeastern Minnesota who seek hiking, snowshoeing, cross-country skiing, fishing, bird watching, kite flying, berry collecting, and other passive recreational opportunities within the park's borders.
-It is anticipated that even more recreational amenities will be added when the park is connected to the DNR State Forest land adjacent to the river.
+Future connection of the park to the adjacent DNR State Forest land will present additional opportunities for recreational amenities.

 The stunning natural features of the landscape at Root River Park include nearly a mile of shoreline on the pristine river, exposed limestone bluffs towering over the lowlands of the park, hardwood forests, and restored prairies.
-Visitor facilities include parking, information kiosk, picnic tables, portable restroom, and a 2 mile trail that includes an important historical section of the Dubuque Stagecoach Trail and Territory Road, constructed circa 1840's and 1850's.
+Visitor facilities include parking, information kiosk, picnic tables, portable restroom, and a 2-mile trail that includes an important historical section of the Dubuque Stagecoach Trail and Territory Road, constructed circa 1840's and 1850's.
 A special feature of the Dubuque Trail within the park's boundary is the artisan constructed limestone bridge still in use to this day by hikers.
 In due course, the bridge will be examined by historical architects in the hopes of restoring it to its original condition.